CWU/Royal Mail Joint Statement Covering Annual Leave Planning (April 2022 to March 2023)

 As with previous years, the following National Joint Statement has been agreed in order to assist representatives when discussing and concluding 2022-23 annual leave arrangements with local managers, which should be concluded in line with the Way Forward Agreement by 31st October 2021.

-Whilst the attached Joint Statement mainly reflects previous year’s arrangements and guidelines, the particular focus this year has been on the process for local parties to use, to assist in reaching agreement on local Annual Leave plans.
+The attached Joint Statement mainly reflects previous year’s arrangements and guidelines and the particular focus on the process for local parties to use and assist in reaching agreement with local Annual Leave plans.

 As with previous year’s arrangements, particular attention is drawn to Branches regarding the following:

 The “Annual Leave Calenderisation Work Aide” information/guide tab will assist managers and Reps in undertaking the correct process to establish leave demand and populate the work aide accordingly, whilst stressing the point that the Work Aid is a guide and should therefore be used as such.